LucasLegendre/eggshell_review/README.md

 NOTE:

 The tree as published in the reference cited above contains one minor error (M. Fabbri, pers. comm.): eggs originally attributed to taxon <i>Orodromeus makelai</i> (Dinosauria, Ornithischia – see Horner and Weishampel, 1988; Hirsch and Quinn, 1990) were later identified as eggs of a troodontid (Dinosauria, Theropoda – see Horner and Weishampel, 1996; Varricchio et al., 1997).
 We have modified the position of this taxon (now named 'Troodontid_indet') in our tree to reflect this change.
-The new ancestral reconstructions are slightly different from the ones present in the paper (see R script and HTML tutorial).
-This, however, does not affect the points made in the results, discussion, and conclusion regarding the disproportionate influence of a few select taxa, as well as that of tree topology and calibration, on our reconstructions, not the ambiguity present in each coding strategy described in the paper.
+Some of the resulting ancestral reconstructions (when using SIMMAP) are slightly different from the ones present in the paper (see R script and HTML tutorial).
+This, however, further supports our assessment of a disproportionate influence of a few select taxa, as well as that of tree topology and calibration, on our reconstructions.
+Similarly, the ambiguity of each coding strategy as described in the paper is not affected by this new topology.

 References
 - Hirsch, K.F., Quinn, B., 1990.
 Eggs and eggshell fragments from the Upper Cretaceous Two Medicine Formation of Montana. <i>Journal of Vertebrate Paleontology</i> 10, 491–511.